What’s open and closed on Veterans Day?

 (WHNT) — Friday will mark the nation’s 103rd observance of Veterans Day, honoring members of the armed forces who served our country.

-Across America, many businesses, schools and federal offices will be closed for the holiday.
+Across the United States, many businesses, schools and federal offices will be closed for the holiday.
 Here is a list of what will be open and closed on Nov.
 11:

 Post Offices